Democrats limp behind Republicans on the messaging game

 Democrats rely on abortion, democracy, and celebrity to push through

-Perhaps hoping to pick up independents, some Democrats have rushed to parry those attacks, with candidates including Nevada Sen. Catherine Cortez Masto, one of the most vulnerable Democratic incumbents in the Senate, touting their tough-on-crime records.
-Cortez-Masto enlisted a police chief’s support in a recent advertisement; Pennsylvania Lt.
-Gov. John Fetterman, who is running against Dr. Mehmet Oz in that state’s senate race, recently campaigned on his criminal justice bona fides at a senior center on Friday, the New York Times reported.
+Perhaps hoping to pick up independents, some Democrats have rushed to parry those attacks, with candidates including Nevada Sen. Catherine Cortez Masto, one of the most vulnerable Democratic incumbents in the Senate, touting their “tough on crime” records.
+Cortez Masto enlisted a police chief’s support in a recent advertisement; Pennsylvania Lt.
+Gov. John Fetterman, who is running against Mehmet Oz in that state’s senate race, recently campaigned on his criminal justice bona fides at a senior center on Friday, the New York Times reported.

 Fetterman, whose health has become a flashpoint in the campaign following a stroke in May, told voters that as mayor of Braddock, Pennsylvania, he “was proud to work with our police departments, and funding the police.”